 The CMRb tests will be performed at a fixed speed of 50km/h for both VUT and EMT with -4m/s2 EMT acceleration and 12 and 40m headway.
-In addition, these tests will be performed with 25% in overlap as shown on the figure below.
+These tests will be performed with 25% hit-point as shown on the figure below.

-Figure 7-15: CMRb scenario
+Figure 7-18: CMRb scenario